|

 receding galaxies and the relativist theorists had their mathematical

 magic ... and the rest is history.
-The Big Bang happened as a result
+The Big Bang was adopted as a result

 of an overzealous utilization of history’s grandest unscientific